sketch-hq/SketchAPI/docs-website/pages/cli.md

 ## Versioning

 Each Sketch release includes its own `sketchtool`.
-If your application is designed to work with a specific version of Sketch, make sure to use the correct path to the command.
+If your application is designed to work with a specific version of Sketch, be sure to use the correct path to the command.